Meet the Team

-Mary brings her years of experience providing mental health services to deaf and hard of hearing persons of all ages, directly and through program development, management and systems work to her role as manager of the Colorado Daylight Partnership.
-She provides consultation, trainings and technical assistance to CDP Learning Collaborative agencies.
-She is overseeing the implementation of tele behavioral health services which will provide the option of direct services in ASL to deaf persons at their local mental health center where there is no ASL provider.
+Mary brings years of experience providing mental health services to deaf and hard of hearing persons of all ages, directly and through program development, management and systems work to her role as Director of the Colorado Daylight Partnership and CDP Integrated Care Initiative.
 Through the course of her career, she has worked in inpatient and outpatient mental health settings, provided school based services in residential and mainstream deaf programs, provided consultation, training and clinical supervision.
 Mary is a licensed clinical social worker.

 Ami Garry, MSW

 Ami has been involved with the Colorado Daylight Partnership since it first started as the Colorado Mental Health and Substance Abuse Task Force and continues to be involved in various roles.
 Through her experience in past as Mental Health Therapist at Mental Health Center of Denver (MHCD) and current role as Survivor Resiliency Coordinator at Deaf Overcoming Violence through Empowerment (DOVE), Ami shares her knowledge and expertise in past two decades with trauma informed work in victim and mental health services.
 Ami’s passion is promoting equality and advancing access for Deaf, Deaf Blind, Hard of Hearing and Deaf Disabled Coloradans.